With Notezilla, you can stick notes to documents, websites, folders, programs or any other window.

 - The ‘Hide note otherwise’ option will hide the sticky note automatically if you are not on that particular website.

 Time to use the wildcard!

 Notezilla uses the title of the window to show or hide a particular sticky note.
-Sometimes, you may want to stick a note to documents of similar kind.
-In such cases you would need to use the ‘wildcard’ method.
+Sometimes, you may want to stick a note to documents of a similar kind.
+In such cases, you would need to use the ‘wildcard’ method.

 To match only a part of the window title, double click on any window title that is listed (shown in the picture below) and prefix or suffix the title with the * wildcard.

 Ex: If you add * at the end of the website title amazon.com*, then the sticky note will appear on all windows having the title beginning with ‘amazon.com.’

 Similarly, you can also add * at the beginning of the window title, *amazon.com.
 This will match all windows having their titles ending with ‘amazon.com’.